mcanearm/rrug_presentation/rrug_pres.md

 - In Reno for ~1 year
 - Math, Econ, and social science background
 - I like R quite a bit.
-- Focus on software architecture as a Data Scientist
+- Focused on architecture in R
+- Some mathematical modelling

 About Clear Capital
 ==================================================